SrMorrris/Ignotus666-Bluetooth-MIDI-Controller/README.md

 ![ftdi-usb chip atmel](https://user-images.githubusercontent.com/80991642/188252661-82feb4ad-9cb0-47b4-8fa5-3b5c7b71b41f.png)

 You connect the ftdi-usb to the pc and open Arduino IDE:

--Select your board (maniacbugh mighty 1284 etc..).
+- Select your board (maniacbugh mighty 1284 etc..):

--Select your COM port (mine COM 10)
+- Select your COM port (mine COM 10):

--Select your type of programmer (ftdi-usb):AVRISPMKII
+- Select your type of programmer (ftdi-usb):AVRISPMKII:

 ![50280](https://user-images.githubusercontent.com/80991642/188249528-60330d37-2c5e-4091-b843-7455989ad99a.png)

-And you can select "burn bootloader" and then you can upload sketches , for example you can upload an ARDUINO-IDE Basics-example for test your board:
+And you can select "burn bootloader" and then you can upload sketches.

+For example you can upload an ARDUINO-IDE Basics-example for test your board:

 Open examples "blink" and connect one led to see what happen...

 ## Choosing an Arduino UNO for burn bootloader/ upload sketches (1284P).

 If you got an arduino uno it's the best solution i think..

 If you want to upload an sketch with arduino UNO, you must press SHIFT and then the upload button (Arduino IDE)

 This picture it's for connect an arduino UNO: